nc1242/JFang/README.md

 ## Your Task
 I have given you a template for an NCS file.
 Unfortunately the file is not formatted correctly to our standards and we need you to write this program to fix it.

+##Running the program
+Run it from command line using "python print.py testfile"

 ### Part 1
 Modify the print statement to print out the contents of the file